dtolabs/java-ec2-nodes/ec2-rundeck-node-generator/Readme.md

 Produces: target/dist/ec2-rundeck-node-generator-0.1.jar

-You can then execute the jar in-place as shown below, or you can relocate the entire "dist directory.
+You can then execute the jar in-place as shown below, or you can relocate the entire "dist" directory.

 Usage
 --------